nomemory/tutorial-java8-streams-lambdas/README.md

 Java supports currying, but you can feel the language was not designed with this in mind.

-It doesn't come by default, and having to write something like `Function<String, Function<String, Function<String, String>>>` only to reference a curried method with 3 input parameters is ugly.
+It doesn't come by default, and having to write something like `Function<String, Function<String, Function<String, String>>>` only to reference a curried method with 3 input parameters is ... not nice.

 Currying is useful when we decide we want to write our code in a purely functional way.
-Then it makes sense to define methods like this and pass them to higher order functions.
+Then it makes sense to define curried methods and pass them to higher order functions, with the level of customization we want.

-Is Java the right language to write functional code ?

 #### Example: Writing our own forEach method using lambdas